swimmerbee/kmt/README.md

-KMT (KMT Manipulates Text) is a really bad text editor.
+KMT (KMT Manipulates Text) is a really bad ncurses-based text editor.

-Made by Bryce Walther.

 Goals for this project :
 Make a terminal-based editor with ncurses (Run from the command line)

-Commands: (Wil be crossed out as completed, then after version 1, shown how to use) Save, Close, Copy, Paste, Open

 This project is for learning purposes, and made for and on linux.

 Hope you enjoy!